chaorrupted/dps-calculator/readme.txt

 note3: only two significant figures are supported for crit chance & crit damage, but you can edit the code to change that.

-note4: you can modify duration to be a fix number instead of 10000*cooldown and uncomment lines related to idle time so you can see how much time is wasted due to your time limit and ability cooldown. what is time wasted? i mean the 20 seconds you spend doing nothing when you have a 40 second cooldown attack and 100 seconds to deal damage.
+note4: you can modify duration to be a fixed number instead of 10000*cooldown and uncomment lines related to idle time so you can see how much time is wasted due to your time limit and ability cooldown. what is time wasted? i mean the 20 seconds you spend doing nothing when you have a 40 second cooldown attack and only 100 seconds to deal damage.

-note5: might act weird because god knows how computers work??? feature requests, criticism and PRs are welcome
+note5: might act weird because god knows how computers work??? feature requests, criticism and PRs are welcome.